Skip to content

 The current issue is packed full of exciting news and content.

 President Dr. Susan Everson-Rose’s thoughtful column provides updates regarding the outcomes of several important efforts Council has been working on.
-Be sure to check out the column to learn more about the Fellow of the American Psychosomatic Society program, the new option for an Early Career Membership, a possible Clinician’s Committee, the joining of the Federation of Associations in Behavioral and Brain Sciences, and much more!
+Be sure to check out the column to learn more about the Fellow of the Society for Biopsychosocial Science and Medicine program, the new option for an Early Career Membership, a possible Clinician’s Committee, the joining of the Federation of Associations in Behavioral and Brain Sciences, and much more!
 I am thankful to be a part of society where the Council is continuously driving the society forward and developing exciting new initiatives.

 Program Chair Dr. John Ruiz, provides an Annual Meeting Update packed full of information about the 2020 Annual Meeting.
 The Program Committee has been hard at work.
 Check out his column for information regarding the number of scheduled talks (234!), plenary lineup, award winners, virtual attendance, and a list of activities to partake in while in Long Beach.